-If you are hoping to sell your house fast in New Jersey, Brooklyn, Queens, Long Island, there are some real estate terms you should become familiar with.
-Below, we’ve compiled some of the lesser-known terms you might hear when selling your house in New Jersey, Brooklyn, Queens, Long Island.
+If you are hoping to sell your house fast in North Carolina & New Jersey, there are some real estate terms you should become familiar with.
+Below, we’ve compiled some of the lesser-known terms you might hear when selling your house in North Carolina & New Jersey.
 Please feel free to reach out to us if there is anything else you would like to know about the selling process.
 We are happy to answer all of your questions.
-(609) 200-0221
+(704) 644-8200 [NC] (609) 200-0221 [NJ]

 An appraised value is an evaluation of a property’s value by a professional appraiser.
 This can be done during the mortgage origination process or by the buyer or seller privately to help determine the value of the property.
 An appraisal can also be used for tax purposes or after a divorce.

 The assessed value of a property helps determine how much a homeowner will need to pay in property taxes.
 The property appraiser will take into account location information, inspection information for the home, and recent home sales in the area.